Energy in Bulgaria: Natural gas

 Bulgaria is believed to have extensive natural gas resources but, due to a successful campaign against hydraulic fracturing on land, only Black Sea exploration is permitted, such as at the Galata gas field.
 In 2023, the petrochemical companies OMV and Total estimated that up to 13 billion cubic meters of natural gas could potentially be extracted from the Bulgarian Black Sea exclusive economic zone.
 As of 2022, domestic production of natural gas remains insignificant, at 17 million cubic meters.
 The main consumers are the energy and the chemical sectors, which combined account for 54% of the consumption.

 Bulgaria consumes about 3 billion cubic meters (bcm) of natural gas.
 The Gas Interconnector Greece-Bulgaria natural gas pipeline became operational in 2022, and Bulgaria receives about 1 bcm a year from Azerbaijan, with a long-term contract at a price linked to the international oil price.
-The country imported over 90% of its natural gas from Russia via the Turk Stream pipeline under a 10-year contract, which expired at the end of 2022.
+The country imported over 90% of its natural gas from Russia via the TurkStream pipeline under a 10-year contract, which expired at the end of 2022.
 Due to the 2022 Russian invasion of Ukraine the contract was not renewed.
 In April 2022 Russia stopped piping gas to Bulgaria and Poland, due to their refusal to pay in roubles.
 In response to this, Bulgaria shifted to imports of liquefied natural gas.

 In January 2023 Bulgaria signed an agreement with Turkey to enable Bulgaria to buy LNG on the open market and for the liquified gas to be delivered to Turkey where it would be returned to a gaseous state for pumping via the Botas gas network to Bulgaria.
 The agreement is for 13 years use of the LNG terminals and pumping up to 1.5 billion cubic metres of gas p.a. from those terminals to Bulgaria.
 The agreement also allows for gas to transit Bulgaria to other European countries.
 December 2023 saw a Bulgaria-Serbia gas interconnector become operational, 170km long, with a 1.8 billion cubic meters of gas per year capacity, it allows gas to be supplied to Serbia from Azerbaijan, among a number of sources.